arthvm/odin-recipes/README.md

-# odin-recipes
+# Odin Recipes
-Basic recipe website.
-Part of The Odin Project curriculum
+A very basic website that links to recipes.
+Part of The Odin Project curriculum.
+## Built With
+* HTML
+## Acknowledgments
+* Special thanks to The odin Project